 Paul gives ends his instruction on the gifts of the Holy Spirit with a no-nonsense caution: "If anyone thinks himself to be a prophet or spiritual, let him acknowledge that the things which I write to you are the commandments of the Lord" (1 Corinthians 14:37, emphasis added).

-It's a reminder that the gifts of the Holy Spirit are not to be ignored or taken lightly.
-They are given to empower us for service.
 We cannot fulfill our calling as believers to edify the local Body of Christ and do our part to advance the Kingdom of God using our natural abilities alone!
+We need the supernatural abilities given us by the Holy Spirit,

-We need the supernatural abilities given us by the Holy Spirit, and knowing how to interpret tongues of a heavenly nature enables us to deliver divinely inspired words within our local assembly that will edify and bless our fellow believers.
+Knowing how to interpret tongues of a heavenly nature enables us to deliver divinely inspired words within our local assembly that will edify and bless our fellow believers.

 Endnote